dwyl/flutter-navigation-menu-demo/README.md

 - we will adopt a
 [**Progressive UI**](https://github.com/dwyl/product-roadmap/issues/43)
 approach,
-where the user will only
+where the person will only
 be shown the option to open the menu
 *after doing a specific action*
 (in this case, completing a simple